SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 and lack of rule of law, or rule of fair law.

-If one sets up a so-called "periphery nation" that is corrupt as hell to start with, then that's not a far criticism of MMT.
+If one sets up a so-called "periphery nation" that is corrupt as hell to start with, then that's not a fair criticism of MMT.
 It is a criticism of that nation's politics.
 MMT still applies if their government want it to apply.
 They can have as much prosperity as their domestic production allows.